sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 Setup
 *****

-SunPy's Fido module is in `sunpy.net`.
+sunpy's Fido module is in `sunpy.net`.
 It can be imported as follows:

     >>> from sunpy.net import Fido, attrs as a